 The Ginninderra Catchment is rich in culturally significant sites.
 Ginninderra comes from a Ngunawal word for sparkling water.
 Ginninderra Creek, which flows into the Murrumbidgee was an ancient pathway for Aboriginal people.
 Ngunawal people used the area of land in the Ginninderra Catchment for over 20,000 years and the landscape in this area contains extensive evidence of Aboriginal use.
-There are a diversity of sites such as scar trees/hatchet tree, ochre quarry sites, rock artefacts, axe-grinding grooves and more.
+There are a diversity of sites such as scar trees/hatchet tree, ochre quarry sites, rock artefacts, axe-grinding grooves (see picture on right, Umbagong Park) and more.

 Ginninderra Catchment Group has engaged the local indigenous community and educated the wider community through

 - The work of GCG has complimented and added value to the limited existing community resources regarding Aboriginal Heritage in the Ginninderra area.